 At the Law Office of Kevin J. McManus, we understand the devastation caused by an I-70 truck crash in Missouri.
 We represent individuals and families who have suffered significant losses because of careless truck drivers and trucking companies.

 Call 816-203-0143 now to schedule a free consultation with our Kansas City truck accident lawyer.
-You may also contact us online to request additional information or schedule a free, no-obligation case review.
+You may also contact us online to request additional information or schedule a free case review.

 What to Do After a Collision with a Commercial Truck on the Interstate